Search Menu

 Yorkies Can Thrive in Big Cities

-Even a dog as small as a Yorkie can succeed in the Big Apple and other large urban environments.
-In fact, Yorkies routinely make the top of the list of NYC’s most popular breeds (although they’ve dropped in numbers over the past few years).
-That confident manner comes in handy when a truck backfires or a crowd scurries around him on the sidewalk.
-By providing proper socialization from a young age and leading them through the Canine Good Citizen test, you can help ensure that your pint-sized pup has a New York state of mind.
+Even a dog as small as a Yorkie can succeed in cities and other large urban environments.
+That confident manner comes in handy when a truck backfires or a crowd scurries around them on the sidewalk.
+By providing proper socialization from a young age and leading them through the Canine Good Citizen test, you can help ensure that your pint-sized dog has a New York state of mind.

 Yorkshire Terriers Have More Terrier Cousins